 Tell people if you are direct.

 - If you are direct, tell the person you are talking to that you are.
 That way they won’t take offence at what you say.
 For example, an Australian project colleague, said to me, ‘Let me tell you, I’m very direct and if I have something to say, I’ll say it.
 Nothing personal.’
 She was pretty critical sometimes but because she’d warned me about her style I never got offended.
+I explained to her our approach to teaching English for business purposes and she was intrigued to see that I had effortlessly adapted to her personal style.

 Remember the four stages.